 Proposed principle 5 states that a successor shall be technology neutral.
-As discussed below, we refine this to comply with Public Utilities Code Section 2827.
+As discussed below, we refine this to comply with Public Utilities Code Section 2827 and replace the term "shall" with the less prescriptive term "should".

 Utilities assert it is important to achieve pricing neutrality across demand side and supply side resources in a least cost manner to achieve greenhouse gas goals.
-Utilities suggest clarifying the intent of the principle and rephrasing as: a successor shall fairly consider all eligible technologies.40 This comports with the contention of CACE and PCF that the statute requires that net energy metering apply to "eligible customer-generators with a renewable electrical generation facility."41 No party objected to this language.
+Utilities suggest clarifying the intent of the principle and rephrasing as: a